-- for the purpose of criticism or review, of that or another (a) performance or recording, or of a work; or - (b) for the purpose of reporting current events, does not infringe any of the rights conferred by this Part, and the provisions of section 58 shall, with the necessary modifications, apply in determining whether or not an act constitutes fair dealing.
+- 124. Fair dealing with a performance or recording, - (a) for the purpose of criticism or review, of that or another performance or recording, or of a work; or - (b) for the purpose of reporting current events, does not infringe any of the rights conferred by this Part, and the provisions of section 58 of this Act shall, with the necessary modifications, apply in determining whether or not an act constitutes fair dealing.